G-P-x/Network_Security_Project/README.md

 -	A security service increases the security level when sending, processing, storing, accessing information to prevent eventual security attacks

 Security Services:
--   peer authentication
+-   only server authenticate
 -   access control
--   confidentiality (encryption/traffic padding)
+-   confidentiality (encryption with https)
--   data integrity (hashing)
--   non repudiation (digital signature)

 HOW TO WORK WITH THE FIREWALL